duaraghav8/complete-devops-roadmap/README.md

 Read on for the description and links for each step of the Roadmap!

+## Contributing
+All meaningful contributions are welcome!
+If you feel that something needs to be modified, feel free to open up a Pull Request.

+If you have any feedback about the video or suggestions on what else you'd like to watch on my channel, feel free to [leave a comment](https://youtu.be/bm-gIULU59I).

 ## References

 [Watch the Video on Youtube](https://youtu.be/bm-gIULU59I)